daboubeer/node-red/README.md

 The data (tilt, gravity, temperature, ...) collected by the IoT [ispindle](https://www.ispindel.de/docs/README_en.html) can be forwarded to a server, MQTT broker, brewery web site, ...

-The following `node-red flow` has been designed to collect from a MQTT broker running on a laptop (or raspberry pi) the data which are then enriched in order to post them on [ubidots](https://stem.ubidots.com/accounts/signin/) or [littlebock](https:www.littlebock.fr)
+The following `node-red flow` has been designed to:
+- Collect from a MQTT broker running on a laptop (or raspberry pi) the ispindle data
+- Post them on [ubidots](https://stem.ubidots.com/accounts/signin/) AND [littlebock](https:www.littlebock.fr)
+- Save the data within a local file named as `ispindel_dd-mm-yyyy.txt`

 ## How to play with it

 Before to start the flow locally, install:
+- Configure your iSpindle to send the data to a MQTT broker (mosquitto,...)
 - [node-red](https://nodered.org/) and
 - [mosquitto](http://mosquitto.org/) as MQTT broker